srinju/RPC/README.md

 tthey dont expect you to mmention any route like getTodos , getBalanmce the url remaions the same  , just the method inside the request changes which does the job done
+(NOTE THIS IS A DUMB JSON RPC IMPLEMENTATION)

 this is the kind of body and kind of body we get will doing rpc notice that we are not putting any route there